 It is worth checking this, particularly if you cannot find your ancestor, i.e. they weren’t born when the census was carried out.

 The important thing to take from this post is that not only can you learn interesting facts about your ancestors through these records but also the stories as well.

 As I pointed out earlier if I did not do some checking then I would not have discovered that my ancestor once lived in a street that had an outbreak of cholera.

 And so was forced to move out of their home with his family.

 So come on people, come to your senses and use the censuses!

 Thank You and Please Leave A Comment

 I hope you enjoyed this post showing you UK census dates and also giving you tips on using these UK census records.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful to others then please share with friends and family using the social media buttons below.